meilisearch/documentation/learn/advanced/dumps.md

 ## Importing a dump

-Dump imports must be performed when launching a Meilisearch instance [using the `--import-dump` configuration option](/learn/configuration/instance_options.md#import-dump).
+Import dumps by launching a Meilisearch instance [with the `--import-dump` configuration option](/learn/configuration/instance_options.md#import-dump).

 During a dump import, all indexes contained in the indicated `.dump` file are imported along with their associated documents and settings.
 Any existing index with the same `uid` as an index in the dump file will be overwritten.